Q to Q Ferry

 Are there washrooms on board?

-It is only a 5-minute crossing and the vessels are not equipped with washroom facilities.
-There are a few public, accessible washrooms within a few minutes walk of both landings.
+The vessels are not equipped with washrooms due to the crossing only being 5 minutes.
+There are public, accessible washrooms within a few minutes’ walk of both landings.

-Service levels will be increased throughout the spring and summer of 2023.
-The spring and summer schedule (effective May 20 to September 4) can be found on the “Q to Q Ferry Schedule” section of the website, while the fall and winter schedule (effective September 5 to December 31) is listed below.
-Please note that the 2024 schedule has not yet been confirmed and service levels will continue to be evaluated and be offered based on demand and resources.
+• Service levels will be increased throughout the spring and summer of 2024.
+The spring and summer schedule (effective May 21 to September 3) can be found on the “Q to Q Ferry Schedule” section of the website, while the fall and winter schedule (effective September 4) is listed below.
+Please note that the 2025 schedule has not yet been confirmed and service levels will continue to be evaluated and be offered based on demand and resources.

 WEEKDAYS